KostasValeckas/BigfootSightings/BigfootSightings/readme.md

 	pip3 install psycopg2

-, and then rerun the pip install command above (if the psycopg2 installation still throws an error while installing the requirment list, but it has been installed with the above pip3 command remove it temporarely from the requirment file before running the intallation).
+, and then rerun the pip install command above (if the psycopg2 installation still throws an error while installing the requirment list, but it has been installed with the above pip3 command, remove it temporarely from the requirment file before running the installation).

 ------------------------------------